 Northwest Pediatric Environmental Specialty Health Unit (PESHU)

-Center with expertise in the management of lead chemotherapy.
-Clinicians may contact the Oregon Poison Center or the CDC Childhood Lead Poisoning Prevention Program (404-498-1420) for the names of accessible experts.
+Center with expertise in the management of lead chelation therapy.
+Clinicians may contact the Oregon Poison Center for the names of accessible experts.

+For additional guidance, review the Recommended Actions Based on Blood Lead Level website from the CDC

 C. Pregnant and Lactating People